irisdingbj/proposal/Support HSM in Cert-Manager for CA and Self-Signed issuers.md

 ## Proposal

-Built-in CA and Self Signed issuer will be enhanced to support loading private keys from HSM via keyID or label and fullfill it's function.
+PKI functions in cert-manager like generate key pair, get Key pair and Sign will be enhanced to call HSM backend instead for CRs that has PKCS11 info defined.

 ### Self-Signed Issuer

 Self-signed issuer in cert-manager is majorly used to bootstrap a CA issuer.
 So it will work jointly with Certificate Custom resource.

-A picture
+A picture to be added to illustrated.

 One filed  `Pkcs11` for `CertificatePrivateKey` in Certificate CRD will be added to let user specify PKCS11 URI info: